 GoodTemps understands the broad definition of barriers that exist today and how these obstacles can affect the quality of employment and life.
 GoodTemps is commitment to helping workers improve career skills and achieve new goals, which provides employers with a prepared workforce.
 The organization will match employee to employer based on their skills.
 As a division of Goodwill Industries of West Michigan GoodTemps supports the Goodwill mission of enriching the quality and dignity of life for individuals, their families and our community.
 Each person is unique and GoodTemps recognizes this and are committed to excellence and providing the best service for our clients and a healthy, strong community.

-Tom is the location manager for Kendall Electric’s Muskegon and Grand Haven offices.
+Recently retired, Tom is the former location manager for Kendall Electric’s Muskegon and Grand Haven offices.
 The full-service electrical wholesale distributor serves the industrial, equipment, and construction markets, with 57 locations in the United States.
-Tom’s extensive background in the distribution industry affords him the ability to find solutions that work for the customer, the organization, and the employee.

 Libby has wealth of expertise in fund development and serving the community needs.
 Retiring in 2011, Libby’s 23-year career at the Fremont Area Community Foundation included roles as communications director, associate director, and then at the helm as president and CEO.
 During her tenure, the foundation’s annual grantmaking and scholarship programs exceeded $10 million annually and its asset base topped $200 million.
 Prior to working for the foundation, Libby was the director of the Muskegon and Newaygo Counties Foster Grandparent Program which paired limited-income seniors with children with special needs.